benmvp/react-workshop/src/react/03-api/README.md

 console.log({ inputValue, results })
 ```

-When the `Promise` returned by `getResults` resolves, we set the results in state using `setResults` that we got from our second call to `useState()`.
-When we log `inputValue` & `results` to the console, we see how they change over time as we type into the query input field.
-We're getting data back!

 If you prefer to use [`async` functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) over Promises, you can do that too:

 ```js